-It is of great concern that Ethiopia does not explicitly recognize the human rights to water and sanitation in its legal framework.
-The human rights to safe drinking water and sanitation - both the human right to water and the human right to sanitation - as components of the right to an adequate standard of living are essential for the full enjoyment of the right to life and all human rights as stipulated in article 11 of the International Covenant on Economic, Social and Cultural Rights (ICESCR), which was ratified by your Excellency's Government in 1993.
+It is of concern that the Republic of Malawi does not explicitly recognize the human rights to water and sanitation in its legal framework.
+The human rights to safe drinking water and sanitation - both the human right to water and the human right to sanitation - as components of the right to an adequate standard of living are essential for the full enjoyment of the right to life and all human rights as stipulated in article

-In addition, in 2015 the human rights to safe drinking water and sanitation were explicitly recognized by the UN General Assembly in its resolution 70/169, which was supported by Ethiopia (A/70/489/Add.2, para.
+11 of the International Covenant on Economic, Social and Cultural Rights (ICESCR), which was ratified by your Excellency's Government in 1993.
+In addition, as your Excellency will note in 2015, the human rights to safe drinking water and sanitation were explicitly recognized by the UN General Assembly in its resolution 70/169, which was supported by Malawi (A/70/489/Add.2, para.
 144).
 Through that resolution, your Excellency's Government recognized "that the human right to safe drinking water entitles everyone, without discrimination, to have access to sufficient, safe, acceptable, physically accessible and affordable water for personal and domestic use, and that the human right to sanitation entitles everyone, without discrimination, to have physical and affordable access to sanitation, in all spheres of life, that is safe, hygienic, secure, socially and culturally acceptable and that provides privacy and ensures dignity, while reaffirming that both rights are components of the right to an adequate standard of living".
+I also note that during the third cycle of the Universal Periodic Review, Malawi supported the recommendation to continue efforts to promote and protect the economic, social and cultural rights of all Malawians.

 I would also like to point out that the lack of explicit recognition of the human rights to water and sanitation constitutes a major obstacle to their implementation and compromises their justiciability at the national level.
-Any individual or group whose rights to water or/and sanitation that have been violated should have access to effective judicial and other remedies in order to receive adequate reparation, including restitution, compensation, satisfaction or guarantees of non-repetition (Committee on Economic, Social and Cultural Rights (CESCR), General Comment No. 15 (2002) (E/C.12/2002/11), paras.
-55 and 56).
+Any individual or group whose rights to water or/and sanitation have been violated should have access to effective judicial and other remedies in order to receive adequate reparation, including restitution, compensation, satisfaction or guarantees of non-repetition (Committee on Economic, Social and Cultural Rights (CESCR), General Comment No. 15 (2002) (E/C.12/2002/11), paras.
+55 and 56.
 In this regard, explicit recognition of the human rights to water and sanitation should be reflected not only through adequate legislation but also through autonomous regulatory bodies ensuring that water and sanitation services are provided within the legal framework of human rights.
-Furthermore, the Government of Ethiopia should monitor and promote policy changes consistent with the legal framework of human rights.
+Furthermore, the Government of Malawi should monitor and promote policy changes consistent with human rights.